Forgetting is Competition: Rethinking Unlearning as Representation Interference in Diffusion Models: Results and Analysis

-SurgUn provides both stable and well-structured interference.
+SurgUn provides both stable and diverse interference.
 It samples a diverse distractor set that spans the semantic space, producing a consistent competitive signal throughout training.
-Furthermore, we observe that performance improves with larger distractor sets (see Table \ref{tab: dist_strength_appendix} in the Appendix), and identifying an optimal set remains an avenue for future work.
+Furthermore, we observe that performance improves with larger distractor sets but saturate beyond 100 concepts (see Table \ref{tab: dist_strength_appendix} in the Appendix).
 Combined with the localized block from Section~\ref{sec: wsl}, this interference weakens the target while preserving unrelated generation.
-As shown in Figure~\ref{fig: hyper}(c), SurgUn achieves higher retention while maintaining strong suppression.
+As shown in Figure~\ref{fig:distractor_ablation}, SurgUn achieves higher retention while maintaining strong suppression.
+This conclusion is further supported by an additional validation in Appendix (refer Tables~\ref{tab:object_style_conditioned_distractors} and \ref{tab:style_style_conditioned_distractors}), where style-conditioned distractors produce comparable erase--retain trade-offs to the original distractor set for both object and style unlearning.